-Gap year student Zara Compton recently spent seven and a half months in Kilimatinde, Tanzania.
+Gap year student Zara Crompton-Allison recently spent seven and a half months in Kilimatinde, Tanzania.

 Setting out planning to work as a teaching assistant, she ended up taking on the main responsibility for a nursery school class as well as doing extracurricular activities within the primary school and revision, cookery and building relationships with secondary school students.